Florence Diagnostic Center: Advanced technologies for accurate and safe diagnoses

 Diagnostic imaging is used in numerous clinical settings, including:

-• Preventive explorations: Imaging examinations are also often recommended for preventive purposes, to detect asymptomatic medical conditions and prevent possible complications.
+• Preventive explorations: imaging examinations are also often recommended for preventive purposes, to detect asymptomatic medical conditions and prevent possible complications.

 Question frequent